mschmitt/shocpp/README.md

 ## Status

-Testing: Beginning to use it in parallel with charger's built-in RFID counters.
+Testing: Daily use backed up by the charger's built-in RFID counters.

+## Motivation

+- One user of the charger is handicapped and unable to quickly present RFID and plug the cable in one go.
+- Spaß am Gerät.

 ## Goal